Outsourced Software Development Teams: Optimize Your Development Costs

 - Cost-cutting on training and recruitment: When you hire a remote web developer, there is no need for training programs for the development team.
 The work will be handed over to people who are already experts.

-Challenges of remote teams
+Challenges of remote development teams

 There are, of course, some challenges that come with managing a remote team.
 However, with the right planning, you can easily avoid the pitfalls of working with the development team to scale up their operations.

-Remote development has gained momentum, especially with the pandemic.
+Outsourced and offshore software development has gained momentum, especially with the pandemic.
 But even before the world-wide quarantine software development outsources was a secure way to save costs and access talent.
 So how much does it cost to hire a team of developers?
 That depends on the location.
 The rates for remote development teams vary between $15-$50 per hour.

 - Central and Eastern Europe: CEE boasts over 1 million software engineers, which makes it a significant powerhouse of IT talent and provide competitive rates, an average of $35 per hour, according to PayScale.